eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 Out of all of these compromises, I think the easiest to justify are Approval voting and ranked methods (but only if the way the rankings are aggregated is Condorcet consistent).
 Both are unambiguous about the expressed preferences of the voter.

-However, in addition to the objective greater simplicity of Approval over a ranked Condorcet method, and the fact that it asks the more important question, Approval voting maintains the internal consistency of a Condorcet method, while also being "*good enough*".
+However, in addition to the objective greater simplicity of Approval over a ranked Condorcet method, and the fact that it asks the more important question, Approval voting maintains greater internal consistency than a Condorcet method, while also being "*good enough*".

 ## Approval Voting and Internal Consistency